grisuno/LazyOwn/README.md

 Runs the `nikto` tool to perform a web server vulnerability scan against the specified target host.

 1. Executes `nikto` with the `-h` option to specify the target host IP address.
+2. Installs `nikto` if it is not already installed.

 :param line: This parameter is not used in the current implementation but could be used to specify additional options or arguments if needed.
 :param rhost: The IP address of the target web server, specified in the `params` dictionary.